wjasonhuang/cpp_utils/README.md

 ## #include <bits/stdc++.h>
 * It is basically a header file that includes every standard library
-* Using it would include a lot of unnecessary stuff and increases compilation time.
+* Using it would include a lot of unnecessary stuff and increases compilation time